Gold: $3023.99 Silver: $33.03 Platinum: $973.95 90% Junk $1 FV: $23.62 Gold/Silver Ratio: 91.55

 Best prices for Junk Silver Coins

-Junk Silver is an informal term used for any silver coin which has been circulated and has little to no numismatic or collectible value, but is composed of 90% silver and 10% copper.
-This applies to dimes, quarters, and half dollars minted through 1964.
-The intrinsic value of the silver is the major appeal of these coin.
+Junk Silver is a term used for any circulated silver coin that has little numismatic or collectible interest and are bought for the underlying intrinsic value of the metal.
+These coins are composed of 90% silver and 10% copper, including dimes, quarters, and half dollars minted through 1964.
+The intrinsic silver value is the primary appeal.

-Today, junk 90% silver is a favorite among investors, preppers and collectors due to its low price, recognizability and liquidity.
+Today, 90% silver coins are a favorite among investors, preppers, and collectors due to their low premium, recognizability, and liquidity.

 90% Silver Coins

-Roosevelt and Mercury dimes, Washington quarters, Franklin, Kennedy, and Walking Liberty half dollars are all common examples of coins found with junk silver.
+Roosevelt and Mercury dimes, Washington quarters, Franklin, Kennedy, and Walking Liberty half dollars are all common examples of coins found in bags of junk silver.

-All Mercury dimes were minted with silver.
-As did silver Roosevelt dimes minted before 1965.
+All Mercury dimes were minted with silver and Roosevelt dimes minted before 1965.

-The Washington Silver Quarter was introduced in 1932 and minted with 90% silver until 1964.
-Since then, Washington Quarters have been minted as a copper/nickel alloy, except for silver-proof quarters and other special issues.
+The Washington Quarter was introduced in 1932 and minted with 90% silver until 1964.

-Franklin half-dollars were minted from 1948 until 1963.
-The Franklin half-dollar was replaced by the Kennedy half-dollar.
-The 90% Silver Kennedy half-dollar was minted only in 1964.
+Franklin half-dollars were minted from 1948 until 1963 and then was replaced by the Kennedy silver half-dollar in 1964.

-Mixed junk silver in standard face-value denominations can often be the cheapest option for investors looking to add weight to their holdings.
+In standard face-value denominations, mixed junk silver is often the cheapest option for investors looking to add weight to their holdings.

 40% Silver Coins

-U.S. Mint 40% Silver Coins were produced during the debasement period in the 1960s when the government transitioned away from minting 90% silver coins.
+U.S. Mint 40% Silver Coins were produced during the debasement period in the late 1960s when the government transitioned from minting silver coins.

-While 40% of silver coins contain less silver than their 90% counterparts, they offer an affordable way for silver investors and collectors to own a piece of U.S. coinage history.
+40% silver coins contain offer an affordable way for silver investors and collectors to own a piece of U.S. coinage history.

 The Kennedy Half Dollars, Eisenhower Silver Dollars, and unique Bicentennial coins are notable examples from this era.